vacu9708/Study-records/Development methodology/Simultaneous processing/readme.md

 # Concurrent programming
 Concurrenct programming refers to dividing a task into smaller subtasks and processing them at the same time.
 Concurrency involves both actual and apparent simultaneous execution of multiple tasks.<br>
+The example below does not improve the speed because the threads only appear to be executed simultaneously.
 ~~~python
 import time